H4ck3rZ0n3/social-media-opinion-analysis/README.md

 # Social Media Opinion Analysis Project

-This project aims to analyze and classify social media comments into specific categories (e.g., Claim, Counterclaim, Rebuttal, Evidence) and generate summaries and effectiveness ratings for topics.
+This project aims to analyze and classify social media comments into specific categories (Claim, Counterclaim, Rebuttal, Evidence) and generate summaries and effectiveness ratings for topics.
 The system uses **GPU acceleration** to handle large datasets efficiently and offers both batch processing and real-time analysis through a gRPC server.

 ---